dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

 * Create a function `print_report(report)` that prints out the report.
 * Change the last part of the program so that it is nothing more than a series of function calls and no other computation.

-### Exercise 3.2: Creating a function for program execution
+### Exercise 3.2: Creating a top-level function for program execution

 Take the last part of your program and package it into a single function `portfolio_report(portfolio_filename, prices_filename)`.
 Have the function work so that the following function call creates the report as before:

 ```python
 portfolio_report('Data/portfolio.csv', 'Data/prices.csv')